GrzegorzRussek/ha-moonraker-printer-monitoring-card/README.md

 # Printer Monitoring Card

-Simple card for monitoring klipper based printers in Home Assistant
+Simple card for monitoring klipper based printers in Home Assistant.
+It provides ability to view image from camera, some basic stats and print progress.
+You can pause/resume/stop prints.
+If printer is not printing, power down button is visible.
+You also can access switch by long pressing on printer name in case of emergency.

 ![readme-image](https://github.com/GrzegorzRussek/ha-moonraker-printer-monitoring-card/blob/main/img/sample.png?raw=true)